 - It can be tricky to find the original research reports.

 Motley Fool offers 32 premium services, from the most popular Stock Advisor and Rule Breakers to advice on real estate investing.
-Stock Advisor and Rule Breakers are the only services that share the market-beating performance.
+Stock Advisor and Rule Breakers are the only services sharing market-beating performance.

 The Motley Fool premium stock research reports are clear and precise, focusing on the company’s financials but, most importantly, the industry’s future and business outlook.
 This is important because if you want market-beating results, you must select companies that are potential industry disruptors and market dominators.

-Yes, The Motley Fool LLC is a legitimate business providing stock advice and educating investors since 1993.
+Yes, The Motley Fool LLC is a legitimate business that has been providing stock advice and educating investors since 1993.
 Employing over 300 people and headquartered in Virginia, the Motley Fool has never been involved in any complaints or litigation with the SEC.

-Also, Motley Fool has, on four occasions, testified in Congress to support individual investors’ rights.
+Also, the Motley Fool has, on four occasions, testified in Congress to support individual investors’ rights.

 Is Motley Fool Reliable?

 Yes, the Motley Fool is a reliable service.
-Like any stock advisory service, it has made a few mistakes in its 27 years of operation.
+Like any stock advisory service, it has made a few mistakes in its 27 years.
 The Foolish Four recommendations in the early 2000s nearly bankrupted the company.
-More recently, their recommendation to buy Luckin Coffee backfired for investors, as the Chinese stock plummeted 90% on news of fraud.
+More recently, their recommendation to buy Luckin Coffee backfired for investors, as the Chinese stock plummeted 90% on fraud news.

 “The Motley Fool deserves a great deal of credit for openly supplying a vast amount of information on a timely basis.
 While many investment industry participants offer model portfolios or other forms of advice, few maintain real-money accounts in public view (in effect, putting their money where their mouths are).”
 Source: Journal of Business & Economics Research